Volunteer for wildlife

 Our Exmoor ponies are the most valuable members of our conservation team.
 Our pony wardens support us by regularly checking in on the ponies and reporting any problems - full details are in the below role description.

-Please note: volunteers must be over 18 years old or over, or accompanied by parent /guardian if under 18 years.
+Please note: volunteers must be over 18 years old or over, depending on the role and the organisational need older teens may volunteer accompanied by parent /guardian if under 18 years.
+Please contact the Trust about this in advance.

 Why volunteer with us?